 Biggest Hospitals in Louisiana

 Many nursing graduates find employment at hospitals.
-These facilities serve a large number of patients with around-the-clock care and have numerous job openings for qualified, credentialed nurses.
-Hospitals also often serve as clinical sites for nursing students attending nursing schools in Louisiana, providing an opportunity to develop job-specific skills and form professional relationships with mentors and peers.
+These facilities serve a large number of patients with around-the-clock care and feature numerous job openings for qualified, credentialed nurses.
+Hospitals also serve as clinical sites for nursing students attending nursing schools in Louisiana, providing an opportunity to develop job-specific skills and form professional relationships with mentors and peers.
 These connections can help new nurses find employment and obtain professional recommendations.

 - University Medical Center-New Orleans: This academic research hospital employs more than 2,000 people, with specialized treatment offered in areas of oncology, infectious disease, heart and vascular disease, gastroenterology and urology, and behavioral health.
 More than 650 physicians serve the 446-bed hospital, which partners with Louisiana State University and Tulane University School of Medicine.
 With a focus on research and training, University Medical Center provides access to cutting-edge technology across all medical disciplines.
-The hospital earned the Joint Commission's Gold Seal of Approval for Hospital Accreditation.
+The hospital also earned the Joint Commission's Gold Seal of Approval for Hospital Accreditation.

 Additional Nursing Resources in Louisiana

-The Louisiana State Nurses Association offers registered nurses continuing education and networking opportunities.
+- Louisiana State Nurses Association: The Louisiana State Nurses Association offers registered nurses continuing education and networking opportunities.
 The organization represents all nurses, regardless of their level of education, at the state and national level and provides membership discounts for educational activities and merchandise.
 The annual Nightingale Awards offer professional recognition, and the yearly gala supports philanthropic efforts.